genedelisa/MIDISynth/README.md

 An example using the multitimbral `kAudioUnitSubType_MIDISynth` in Core Audio, and wrapped as an `AVAudioUnit` to use with AVFoundation's `AVAudioEngine`.
 The sampler av audio unit that is part of AVFoundation is not multitimbral.

+You can build the project on the command line with this command: `bundle exec fastlane ios test`

 ## SoundFont

 I've not included a SoundFont to avoid any "legal" issues.
 You will need to find one and update the name in the source code.